bybunni/Deep-RL/README.md

-# Deep Reinforcement Learning Paper Replications
+# Deep Reinforcement Learning Algorithm Implementations
 Python implementations of Deep Reinforcement Learning algorithms in Python and Tensorflow with an emphasis on readability.